saint11/DeadWeight/source/index.md

 Special traits are similar to skills, but usually add or break a rule to your character.

+- **Berserker**: During combat, ignore **strength** fatigue and wounds when rolling tests.
+You still take wounds and fatigue normally, and so your character will collapse in exhaustion if your available dices go lower than zero.
 - **Bad omens**: Every time you have a critical fail on a test, advance the **omens** tracker.
 - **Battle trance**: Every time you kill an enemy you get an extra action.
 - **Cold blood**: You may back-stab enemies that are engaged in combat to another character or distracted, for that you may use **Dexterity** to hit with weapons that would require **Strength**.
 Enemies can't use **resistance** to reduce your damage and you cause one extra wound.